bryanwong0610/MinerV/README.md

 # Varminer
-A common work flow to annotate the variation of human Exome Sequencing data and Whole Genome Sequencing data
+A common workflow language to annotate the variation of human Exome Sequencing data and Whole Genome Sequencing data
 # How to use?
 Requriment  Docker
 # Purpose